 Calibre: The Customizer's Powerhouse

 Calibre is the opposite of "just works"—but in the best way for tinkerers or anyone managing a huge (and messy) ebook collection.
 Free and open source, Calibre lets you import nearly any file type, edit metadata, convert between formats, and organize your books like a pro.
-Drag in hundreds of files at once, batch edit titles, or sideload books to eReaders—nothing fazes it.
-Calibre's interface focuses on function over looks, which can be a little daunting for beginners.
+You can drag in hundreds of files at once, batch edit titles, or sideload books to your eReader—Calibre handles it all without a problem.
+The interface is more about function than style, though, so it might feel a bit overwhelming when you first use it.

 Pros and Cons of Calibre